tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 * No entity encoding of email addresses.

 * No multiple block quote levels (as of now).
 I've never personally missed having multiple quote levels, which is why I haven't done something about that yet.
+No one has contacted me asking for it either :-).

 * Does not support any other formatting within strong, emphasized, or header.
 I personally don't see enough of a problem with this, that I'll prioritize it.

-If you find any of the missing features a problem, I'll happily accept pull requests. :-)
+If you find any of the missing features a problem, I'll happily accept pull requests. :-) Seriously it is OK to contact me with functionality wishes.
+Do note however that I work on this and other projects entirely in my spare time.

 ## File specifications